Updated November 20, 2023

 Net Profit Margin Formula

-Net profit margin is derived from the Profit & Loss Account of a company or a firm where overall income and expenditure of the company gets recorded under different heads.
-Net profit margin refers to the percentage of total revenue remains after all company expenses which include operating expenses, interest & taxes & preferred stock dividends from its total revenue.
+Net profit margin is derived from the Profit and loss Account of a company or a firm, where the overall income and expenditure of the company get recorded under different heads.
+Net profit margin refers to the percentage of total revenue that remains after all company expenses, which include operating expenses, interest & taxes & preferred stock dividends from its total revenue.

 Example of Net Profit Margin Formula

 Let’s understand the calculation of net profit margin by an example.